vkoskiv/c-ray/README.md

 ## Dependencies

 - CMake for the build system (Optional, a basic makefile is provided for *nix systems)
-- SDL2 (Optional, CMake will link and enable it if it is found on your system.)
+- SDL2 (Optional, enabled if SDL2 was found at runtime)
 - Python3 (Optional, it's used for some utility scripts)
 - Standard C99/GNU99 with some standard libraries